Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 a) Max number of live users

-• Log on Sophos Firewall SSH terminal as admin.
-Once authenticated, you will be presented with the Sophos Firewall console menu.
+• Log on to the Sophos Firewall SSH terminal as an admin.
+Once authenticated, you’ll be presented with the Sophos Firewall console menu.

 • Go to 5.
 Device Management > 3.
 Advanced Shell, and run the following commands